Why don’t we feel vertigo in a hot air balloon?

 Vertigo typically occurs when there is a mismatch between what the eyes see and what the vestibular system (the inner ear balance system) senses.
 In a balloon, everything moves at the same pace, and there are no rapid motion cues, so the brain does not register immediate danger.
 Additionally, the basket creates a sense of security, and the distance to the ground is perceived more abstractly, like viewing a distant landscape.
 All of this makes the experience calm and unlikely to trigger vertigo.

-viaje en globo vertigo
+viaje en globo curiosidades

 Why don’t we feel vertigo in a hot air balloon?
 2